 2. You Haven’t Saved Enough Money

 Saving is crucial to good financial health because it helps protect your finances during emergencies or unexpected expenses.
-Financial advisors encourage you to have at least these three categories of savings at all times:
+Financial advisers encourage you to have at least these three categories of savings at all times:

 - An emergency fund with at least $1,000